Cluster Plans

 template:

-enablePrivateCluster: true
+enablePrivateCluster: false

 networking: